samgavinio/quicksight-embeds/README.md

 * The web application must be hosted as a publicly accessible HTTPS application and the hostname must be correctly whitelisted in Quicksight.
 If running locally, consider tools like [ngrok.io](https://ngrok.com/) to expose your service with a public URL.
 * The Cognito user pool must be configured already and the relevant users must already exist in the user pool.
 The app presently does not support new registrations.
 * A Quicksight Group must already exist and must be given the appropriate permission to access the relevant dashboard.
-* An IAM Role must be configure that will allow invoking the appropriate quicksight permission.
+* An IAM Role that will allow invoking the appropriate quicksight permission must already exist.
 Refer to the [documentation](https://docs.aws.amazon.com/quicksight/latest/user/embedded-dashboards-with-iam-setup-step-2.html)

 ### How to build